-During 2009, we paid each non-employee director an annual retainer of \$70,000.
+During 2010, we paid each non-employee director an annual retainer of \$70,000.
 We also paid each non-employee director a fee of \$2,000 for attending each Board meeting and \$1,500 for attending each committee meeting.
-The meeting attendance fees are increased by 100% for any non-employee director who travels more than four time zones to attend the meeting.

 Non-employee directors who serve as chairpersons of standing committees (excluding the Executive Committee) receive an additional annual cash fee of \$10,000 (in the case of the Audit and Compensation Committee) or \$7,500 (in the case of all other standing committees).
-The Lead Independent Director also receives an additional annual cash fee of \$12.500.
+The Lead Independent Director also receives an additional annual cash fee of \$12,500.